pivotal/docs-tap/tap-gui/plugins/app-live-view.hbs.md

 # Application Live View in Tanzu Application Platform GUI

-This topic describes Application Live View in Tanzu Application Platform GUI.
+This topic tells you about Application Live View in Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id="overview"></a> Overview